Karlbergs BK: Background

 Since their foundation Karlbergs BK has participated mainly in the middle and lower divisions of the Swedish football league system.
-The club currently plays in Division 2 Norra Svealand which is the fourth tier of Swedish football.
+The club currently plays professionally in Ettan Norra which is the third tier of Swedish football.
 They play their home matches at Stadshagens IP on Kungsholmen in central Stockholm.

 Karlbergs BK are affiliated to Stockholms Fotbollförbund.

 The club has also been playing bandy and ice hockey.
 While the ice hockey department is defunct since its merger with Tranebergs IF, the bandy department is formally just dormant since 2003.
 Since 2017, the club plays floorball.

 Recent history

 In recent seasons Karlbergs BK have competed in the following divisions: